 What is Mobile App Analytics?

-The purpose of mobile app analytics is to measure and analyze the users’ data to create an understanding of user behavior on your mobile application.
-It measures the interaction of users with the app along with app metrics such as a number of installs, launches, taps, screens, app versions, etc. It counts how many users have used the app, from which region, from which devices, and versions.
+The purpose of mobile app analytics is to measure and analyze the users’ data.
+It helps to create an understanding of user behavior on your mobile application.
+It measures the interaction of users with the app.
+And app metrics such as a number of installs, launches, taps, screens, app versions, etc. Mobile App Analytics counts how many users have used the app, from which region, from which devices, and versions.
 It can also check whether they come to the app through a marketing campaign or an in-store search.

 What is tracked through mobile app analytics?

 Most of the mobile analytic tools perform the same analysis along with complex tools for better insights.

 - Goal Competition

 In short, there are two main purposes of mobile analytic tools:

 Improving conversions and make more accurate business decisions:

 App analytics helps you determine who your real users are.
 It tells you how they engage with your app, and what problems they are facing.
 It can identify what in your app makes most conversions.
 And also reveal stages where conversion drops (think of e-commerce apps).